Chapter in this post:

 For example, if I haven't made a selection in Photoshop, I can't use the keyboard shortcuts to change that selection.

-CheatSheet "understands" this and only shows the keyboard shortcuts that you can currently use.
-If this were different, you would probably have to scroll through lists of pages long in programs like Premiere or Photoshop to see all the keyboard shortcuts.
+CheatSheet "understands" this and only shows the key commands that you can currently use.
+If this were different, you would probably have to scroll through pages of lists in programs like Premiere or Photoshop to see all the shortcut keys.

 If you call up CheatSheet in programs with more extensive command options, the list of shortcuts may no longer fit on one screen.
 The CheatSheet developer has made provision for this case and made the list scrollable.
 Unfortunately, there is no scroll bar to see, so at first it is not clear that there is something to scroll here.